pjox/portizs/content/de/authors/admin/_index.md

   url: "https://www.uni-mannheim.de/dws/"

 # Short bio (displayed in user profile at end of posts)
-bio: Ich bin Postdoktorand an der Data and Web Science Group der Universität Mannheim.
+bio: Ich bin Wissenschaftlicher Mitarbeiter an der Data and Web Science Group der Universität Mannheim.

 # Interests to show in About widget
 interests: